My Friend Is Talking About Suicide. What Should I Do?

 Warning Signs of Suicide

-Everyone feels sad, depressed, or angry sometimes — especially when dealing with the pressures of school, friends, and family.
-But some people may feel sadness or hopelessness that just won't go away, and even small problems may seem like too much to handle.
+Everyone feels sad, depressed, stressed, or angry sometimes — especially when dealing with the pressures of school, friends, and family.
+But some people may feel sadness or hopelessness that won't go away, along with thoughts of suicide.